Stewart, McBride exit US Soccer, leaving Berhalter in limbo

 “I didn’t want any of the focus off of the team in the leadup or during the World Cup,” he said in a statement.

-McBride apparently was a candidate to succeed Stewart, saying “another opportunity inside the federation arose” during the tournament and “I spent the last month looking into the position.”
+McBride was a candidate for promotion, saying “another opportunity inside the federation arose” during the tournament and “I spent the last month looking into the position.”

 “The position has been put on hold for the foreseeable future,” McBride said, ”which leads me to this statement.”